OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 In this kind of case, it could be a good idea to have scripts with small names...
 See `go` and `killmux`, for examples.

-The Raspberry PI can also be an hotspot, you connect to its network to be able to access the data.
-All the info you need to do so are available <a href="http://lmgtfy.com/?q=hostapd+raspberry+pi" target="Google">on Internet</a>.
+The Raspberry PI can also be an hotspot, you connect to its network to be able to access the data. there is a good tutorial for that on the <a href="https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software" target="adafruit">Adafruit website</a>.

 `scp` and other such tools are also conveniently available.